Luegreen/Kickstarter_analysis/README.md

 ![All Play Kickstarter by Date](https://user-images.githubusercontent.com/14239715/115101130-b8483d80-9f0f-11eb-9da5-2bc04892154d.png)

 And finally I wanted to see the success/failure ratio over each year for plays only.
+We can see that the boost in May is not a consistent trend but merely an month of success in 2015 only.
+The successes mirror the graph above that shows all of the play campaigns.
+At best we can say that more play campaigns were run in the earlier part of the year, but not that there was a higher percentage of success consistently in the early part of the years.
 ![All Play Success:Fail Kickstarter by Date](https://user-images.githubusercontent.com/14239715/115101014-ec6f2e80-9f0e-11eb-86f9-a8daff2942bb.png)